Is there a deadline to apply for the police officer position?

 What is HPD’s policy on visible tattoos and/or body art?

 - Tattoos and body art will be reviewed on a case-by-case basis.
-However, there shall be no visible tattoos or body art located on the hands, on the neck or above the neck, regardless of the content.
+However, there shall be no visible tattoos or body art located on the neck or above the neck, regardless of the content.

 Can I schedule my interview by phone?